 ‘Defund the police’ wrests support from politicians coast-to-coast – and steamrolls holdouts

-In the wake of George Floyd's death, calls to "defund the police" have in a matter of days escalated from a fringe campaign to a celebrity-backed cause to the municipal mainstream -- and now appear primed to spur official action, to varying degrees, in cities across the country.
+In the wake of George Floyd's death, calls to "defund the police" have in a matter of days escalated from a fringe campaign to a celebrity-backed cause to part of the municipal mainstream -- and now appear primed to spur official action, to varying degrees, in cities across the country.

 The stunning momentum behind the movement has fueled Republican criticism that "radical" ideas are being readily embraced by Democrats.